Around 10 items collected from around home or from outside hidden inside the bag

 Reading stories with your child - this helps their listening and attention paying skills and widens their vocabulary.

-Talk to your child to explain what is happening and what you are doing throughout the day.
+to explain what is happening and what you are doing throughout the day.

-Give your child instructions to carry out eg., ' can you take your shoes off?', adapting it for older children by making this a two-part instruction eg., 'can you take your shoes off and put them away?'
+' can you take your shoes off?', adapting it for older children by making this a two-part instruction eg., 'can you take your shoes off and put them away?'

-Singing nursery rhymes with your child encouraging them to join in.
+with your child encouraging them to join in.

-Model building sentences with your child.
 For younger children, listen to what they say, repeat it and add extra words to create simple sentences.
 For older children, do this to create more complex sentences (for the older children).